what is hantavirus and can pets get it?

 Can people spread hantavirus to each other?

-Dogs and cats appear to be infected by hantavirus, but show no symptoms.
-Studies have shown antibodies to hantavirus in both dogs and cats, but no HPS or respiratory infection.
+Dogs and cats appear to be infected by the virus, but show no symptoms.
+Studies have shown antibodies in both dogs and cats, but no HPS or respiratory infection.

 What should I do if I see rat droppings or a nest?